Mastodon Mastodon Mastodon Mastodon

 The Scope of the Breach

 According to DLBI’s findings, the leaked database contains 5,627,676 entries, with information dating from May 31, 2018, to August 25, 2024.
-Cybersecurity experts speculate that the data was likely extracted from Burger King’s mobile application.
+Public reporting indicates the data was likely extracted from Burger King’s mobile application environment.
 The compromised information includes:

 • Customer names